slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-A/packetizer_raw_output.md

 Clarify the text by explicitly assigning the re-signing and republishing of the Hidden Service Descriptor to the Hidden Service (or its operator) and specifying that the ACME client is separately responsible for delaying its challenge response.

+**Severity:** Medium
+  *Basis:* While in practical deployments the same operator controls both roles, the ambiguity may lead to divergent implementations and confusion.

+**Confidence:** High

 ---

 ## Report 2: 9799-A-2